-Recommendation by the Planning Commission to the Town Council on a proposed rezoning for Sunrise Assisted Living mixed-use building with ground floor retail and senior assisted living facility, located at 100 to 112 Maple Avenue East, from the C-2 General Commercial Zone and C-1A Special Commercial Zone to MAC Maple Avenue Commercial Zone.
+Consideration of a request for proposed rezoning for Sunrise Assisted Living, a mixed-use building with ground floor retail and a senior assisted living facility, located at 100 to 112 Maple Avenue East, from the C-2 General Commercial Zone and C-1A Special Commercial Zone to MAC Maple Avenue Commercial Zone.
 Application filed by Sara Mariska of Womble Bond Dickinson on behalf of Sunrise Development Inc.